 A fortuitous encounter between my sister Mado and Lorna in Paris in the early 1980s developed in a long term friendship that introduced us to the South African exile circles that navigated between Paris and London.
 However it is only in the later part of the 1990s – as I interviewed her for my research on Gerard Sekoto, 1990s South African art, and simply because to me she was one of those living encyclopedias – that I understood who Lorna really was and what had been her life in South Africa.

-After three years, she resumed teaching when Cupid struck again.
-The eight-year relationship with her Indian husband suffered from the stigma of racial classifications and Group Area Act that exacerbated a patriarchal oppression in a place where her presence was tolerated only because she was married to an Indian man.
+After three years, she resumed teaching, and began a new relationship.
+However, her marriage to her Indian husband suffered from the stigma of racial classifications and the Group Area Act that exacerbated a patriarchal oppression in a place where her presence was only tolerated because she was married to an Indian man.
 She took off with her eight-month old twins and settled in Cape Town where she found work as an English and history teacher.

-As if having lost her job, being penniless and listed as a political enemy was not enough, Lorna also fell in love with Graham, a white South African who refused to join the South African Army and go to war in Namibia, therefore risking detention in military barracks.
-In addition to that, he being a white man and she a “Cape Coloured” woman – according to apartheid’s racial classification – the Immorality Act and the Prohibition of Mixed Marriages Act made their very love a crime punishable by law, leaving them no other choice but to flee the country.
+As if losing her job, being penniless, and listed as a political enemy, was not enough, Lorna also fell in love with Graham, a white South African who refused to join the South African Army and go to war in Namibia, therefore risking detention in military barracks.
+In addition to that, he being a white man and she a “Cape Coloured” woman – according to apartheid’s racial classification – the Immorality Act and the Prohibition of Mixed Marriages Act made their love a crime punishable by law, leaving them no other choice but to flee the country.
 They did so in the middle of 1977 through Botswana where they lived as refugees for six months before eventually being able to fly to London via Nairobi.

 Lorna and Graham de Smidt arrived in London in February 1978, three months before the birth of their daughter.
-As newcomers in the country, they experienced hardship but then became valuable anti-apartheid activists and advocates for equality in Britain’s social sphere.
+As newcomers in the country, they experienced hardship but remained committed anti-apartheid activists and advocates for equality in British society.
 Graham worked both as a photographer and in education.
 Lorna worked as a journalist and political scientist.
 She was also in charge of overseeing the refurbishment of the South Africa House in London, and worked with contemporary South African artists to address the racially discriminatory art pieces decorating the listed building so that it reflected the new South Africa and its cultural diversity.
 (Read about the renovated South Africa House in the Evening Standard, 9 Nov.
 2001).

 Both Graham and Lorna have shared their knowledge of South African history and culture.
 Some time ago, probably around the early 2000s, they invited me to their home to see if the books they were about to give away could be useful to my research.
-They weren’t at the time but I took them out of interest in the history of resistance in South Africa.
-Forty years after the Soweto Uprising that have set in motion their path to exile, and our encounter four or five years later, I wanted to revisit this material and honour the memory of those who fought, and those who lost their lives, for their right to education, freedom and equal rights.
+At the time, they were not, but I took them out of interest in the history of resistance in South Africa.
+Forty years after the Soweto Uprising that has set in motion their path to exile, and our encounter four or five years later, I wanted to revisit this material and honour the memory of those who fought, and those who lost their life, for better education, freedom and equal rights.